Erie Canal Albion Main Street cover

 According to the New York State Canal Corporation, nearly 80% of the upstate New York population lives within 25 miles of the Erie Canal.
 The original “Clinton’s Ditch” was completed in 1825 and later updated to accommodate larger boats, leading to the creation of the Enlarged Erie Canal.
-Further modifications in 1918 allowed for self-propelled boats, which no longer required mules, resulting in the current Barge Canal.
+Further modifications in 1918 allowed for self-propelled vessels, which no longer required mules, resulting in the current Barge Canal.
 The entire waterway is commonly referred to as the Erie Canal.

-To explore the canal, visit villages like Brockport or Fairport to spend a few hours dining and shopping in these historic canal towns.
+To explore the canal, visit villages like Brockport or Fairport and spend a few hours dining and shopping in these historic canal towns.
 Greece Canal Park and Meridian Centre offer opportunities to walk or bike the Erie Canalway Trail.
 You can also get on the water in a kayak or take a tour by boat.
 Or pack a picnic and visit one of the massive canal locks to watch the boats pass through.
 The lock and lift bridge operators are knowledgeable and can share stories and provide helpful information.
 If you catch them while not operating the locks, they may even offer you a tour or show you places you can explore freely.

-Enjoy each canal town along the 115-mile stretch between the Cayuga-Seneca Canal and Niagara River, listed below from east to west.
+Enjoy each canal town along the 115-mile stretch between the Cayuga-Seneca Canal and the Niagara River, listed below from east to west.

 Clyde

 New York State Route 31 courses around the quaint square, where several restaurants, shops, services, and the Galen Historical Society Museum occupy historic buildings.
-You’ll find Erie Canal Lock 26 roughly three miles southeast of the village.
+Erie Canal Lock 26 is roughly three miles southeast of the village.
 Constructed in 1758 near the Clyde River and burned down in 1788, community members built the current replica of the Clyde Blockhouse – Fort Clyde in 1975 to honor Clyde’s bicentennial.
 During the French and Indian War, the British Army used the facility as a trading post, and early settlers used it as a temporary shelter.
 During the Revolutionary War, the American Army used it to store smuggled goods from Canada.
 Wayne County

 Lyons